 Many centuries of conquests, destruction, restructuring and expansion followed.
-From the 6th to the 20th Century, Belgrade has been occupied by more than 10 different rulers, including Greece, the Bulgarian Empire, the Huns, the Kingdom of Hungary, the Habsburg Monarchy, the Ottoman Empire and the Austro-Hungarian Empire.
+From the 6th until the 20th century, Belgrade has been occupied by more than 10 different rulers, including Greece, the Bulgarian Empire, the Huns, the Kingdom of Hungary, the Habsburg Monarchy, the Ottoman Empire and the Austro-Hungarian Empire.

 The collapse of the latter led to the unification of the Kingdom of Yugoslavia in 1918 which fell victim to the invasion of Nazi Germany during the Second World War.